muratk5n/thirdwave/en/README.md

 ---

-I already [some good material](2022/06/population-demographics-growth.html) on the topic, but I did some extra data analysis myself (same post, bottom part).
-Can't see a blatant correlation between working age population ratio and gdp per capita.
+I already [some good material](2022/06/population-demographics-growth.html) on the topic, but I did some extra data analysis (same post, bottom part).
+No blatant correlation between working age population (ratio) and gdp per capita.
 In fact I've never seen a less uncorrelated graph in my life, on an issue whose claims are so big..

 They constantly use Japan as an example in this space, 'population collapse', yet Japan is doing fine.